openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * A new grant type "pre-authorized code" is defined to facilitate a certain class of issuance flow (#pre-authz-code-flow).
 * A new authorization details [@!I-D.ietf-oauth-rar] type is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (#authorization-details).
-* Client Metadata: new metadata parameter is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint {#client-metadata}.
+* Client Metadata: new metadata parameter is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (#client-metadata).
 * Authorization Endpoint: An additional parameter `issuer_state` is added to convey state in the context of processing an issuer-initiated credential offer (#credential-authz-request).
-* Token Endpoint: an optional response parameters is added to the token endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential endpoint.
+* Token Endpoint: an optional response parameters is added to the token endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential endpoint (#token-response).

 ## Core Concepts

 The Wallet sends one Credential Request per individual Credential to the Credential Endpoint.
 The wallet MAY use the same access token to send multiple Credential Requests to request issuance of

-  - multiple Credentials of different types bound to the same proof, or
+* multiple Credentials of different types bound to the same proof, or
-  - multiple Credentials of the same type bound to different proofs
+* multiple Credentials of the same type bound to different proofs.

-The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request multiple Credentials of different types bound to the same proof, or multiple Credentials of the same type bound to different proofs in the Batch Credential Response.
+The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request

+* multiple Credentials of different types bound to the same proof, or
+* multiple Credentials of the same type bound to different proofs in the Batch Credential Response.

 In the course of the authorization process, the Credential Issuer MAY also request Credential presentation as means to authenticate or identify the User during the issuance flow as illustrated in a use case in (#use-case-2).